semazurek/ET-Optimizer/README.md

 Script developed from many sources found on the Internet, tested and updated for different versions of the system. </br>The whole script is contained in 1 file, it uses: command prompt, powershell, power plan configuration, boot configuration, registry changes, network interface configuration, built-in windows tools, etc.

+Originally ET was a batch bat file then evolved into a .bat file with vbs and powershell implemented, then was rewritten entirely to powershell, and over the years became a mostly fully-fledged C# application.

+The first version appeared in a simple version for personal use in 2021.
+So far the project has grown to: 4161 lines of code, 860+ commits, translated into 6 languages ​​and is being developed further with love.

 <p align="center">
 <a href="https://github.com/semazurek/ET-Optimizer/blob/master/README-PL.md"><img src="https://github.com/user-attachments/assets/909786ca-b8b4-4124-b342-3debc6ec8a0e"width="48"></a>
 <a href="https://github.com/semazurek/ET-Optimizer"><img src="https://github.com/user-attachments/assets/177f0eb1-f371-4cdd-bbce-9f451e47431d"width="48"></a>